-What better way to fall in love with Paris, the Mediterranean and the French countryside?
+What better way to fall in love with France than to sample all it has to offer, with jaunts to Paris, the Mediterranean, and the French countryside?

-We begin our exploration of France and its culture in Aix-en-Provence, the capital of French countryside culture.
-The cobbled main street, fascinating shops and splendid cafés offer us the perfect environment for our studies.
-A day excursion will take us to the Roman aqueduct at Pont du Gard where we can swim under the huge archways, and to Nîmes, an important outpost of the Roman Empire.
+To get a real feel for the traditional French way of life, one must begin with an exploration of Aix-en-Provence, the capital of countryside culture.
+The cobbled main streets, fascinating shops and splendid cafés offer the perfect environment for studies.
+History is rich in this area, with many Roman ruins dotting the landscape, including the Roman aqueduct at Pont du Gard, where visitors can swim under huge stone archways, and Nîmes, an outpost of the Roman Empire.

 Other Inclusions of this Program:

 - Round-trip group airfare from Toronto, arranged by Blyth Academy

 - Transportation for moves between cities with the group

 - City orientation tours

 - Access to Blyth Academy Travel Academy Journal